Superior Stateroom Deck 3

 Jim Zimbelman

-James R. Zimbelman is Senior Geologist Emeritus, Center for Earth and Planetary Studies, at the National Air and Space Museum (NASM) of the Smithsonian Institutionin Washington, D.C.
+James R. Zimbelman is Senior Geologist Emeritus, Center for Earth and Planetary Studies, at the National Air and Space Museum (NASM) of the Smithsonian Institution in Washington, D.C.

-Jim holds a B.A. in Physics and Mathematics (1976) from Northwest Nazarene University, an M.S.in Geophysics and Space Physics (1978) from the University of California at Los Angeles, and a Ph.D. in Geology (1984) from Arizona State University.
+Jim holds a B.A. in Physics and Mathematics (1976) from Northwest Nazarene University, an M.S. in Geophysics and Space Physics (1978) from the University of California at Los Angeles, and a Ph.D. in Geology (1984) from Arizona State University.

 Subject to withdrawal in case of force majeure

 Ports of call, visited sites, and landings will depend on weather conditions, position of ice, winds and the state of the sea.
 These can force a change of plans at any time.
-The Captain and the Expedition Leader may at any time cancel or stop any activity, or even modify the itinerary.
+The Captain may at any time cancel or stop any activity, or even modify the itinerary.
 The final itinerary will be confirmed by the Captain, who will take into account the touristic quality of the sites and above all, the safety of the passengers.
 His decision will be based on advice from experts and authorities.

 Travelling to polar/isolated regions is an exhilarating experience in remote areas: please remember that you are far from modern hospitals with full medical facilities, thus evacuation is extremely expensive.
 Without adequate medical coverage, all expenses will have to be immediately paid with your personal funds.
 We urge you to subscribe to full coverage insurance, choose your insurance company very carefully, be extremely vigilant and ensure your insurance is fully comprehensive, especially if you are insured by your credit card.
 PONANT offers an insurance contract with extensive guarantees, please contact us for more information.